overhide/overhide-ethereum/README.md

 1. `npm run compose-dev` -- build and start *overhide-ethereum* Docker container; ensure the Redis container is running
 1. `npm test` -- run tests against above
 1. `npm run set-auth` -- add user to authenticate against service
+1. `point browser at http://editor.swagger.io/?http://localhost:8080/swagger.json` -- to use the API

 From now on you'll need to use the following commands to stop/restart things: